mohammad8186/Information_Retrieval_Course_Final_Project/README.md

 - **Customizable Querying**: Easily tweak and explore your search results with user-defined parameters.
 - **Optimized for Persian Text**: Built specifically for Persian, supporting its unique linguistic nuances.
 - **Real-time Analytics**: Tracks search query patterns, popular keywords, and document usage in real-time.
+- **Customizable Stopword List**: Users can define and adjust stopword lists based on specific needs or domains.
 ---

 ## 🛠️ Prerequisites